Code of Ethical & Professional Conduct

 5.04.3 To hear cases of alleged violations of the Code:

 5.04.3.1 Hearings requested by students charged with violation of the Code will be heard by a Board, which will consist of the Chairperson, Vice-Chairperson, and the other student and faculty members of the Board.

-5.04.3.2 In the event that a student or faculty Board member is excused or cannot be present to hear a case, the Chairperson may appoint the alternate to represent the appropriate pharmacy class as a member of the Board in place of the excused or absent member.
+5.04.3.2 In the event that a student or faculty Board member is excused or cannot be present to hear a case, the Chairperson may appoint the alternate to represent the appropriate pharmacy class as a member of the in place of the excused or absent member.
 A member should excuse him/herself for perceived conflict of interest.

-5.04.3.4 In the event the Chairperson is involved as a charging party or witness, or is the accused in the violation to be heard by the committee, the Vice-Chairperson will excuse the Chairperson and will appoint the alternate P5 representative as the new Chairperson.
+5.04.3.4 In the event the Chairperson is involved as a charging party or witness, or is the student charged in the violation to be heard by the committee, the Vice-Chairperson will excuse the Chairperson and will appoint the alternate P5 representative as the new Chairperson.
 If both the Chairperson, and the alternate P5 representative are excused, an elected Pharmacy Council officer will take the place as the Chairperson.

-5.04.3.8 All recommendations of the Board will be determined by simple majority vote.
+5.04.3.8 All recommendations of the Board Hearing Committee will be determined by simple majority vote.
 Each member present will cast a vote of guilty or not guilty.
 The Chairperson will vote only in the event of a tie.